Welcome to the CTACHE Web Site

 The Connecticut Association of Healthcare Executives Mission:

 To be the professional membership society for healthcare executives; to meet its members' professional, educational, and leadership needs; to promote high ethical standards and conduct; to advance healthcare leadership and management excellence; and to promote the mission of ACHE.

-Invitation for Members to take the 2013 CT ACHE Membership Survey
+REMINDER for Members to take the 2014 CT ACHE Membership Survey

 "Offering quality education programs is key to our mission.
 Networking and education sessions allow us to learn from our peers and other experts about current issues of interest.
 It has resulted in valued interaction and friendships with others in our profession as we learn from our experiences and are willing to share them with our colleagues".

 Morris Gross, VP Engineering, Danbury Hospital

 "Being a member of ACHE has provided me with the ability to communicate with colleagues and peers across many levels of the healthcare spectrum.
 Leadership and integrity are key elements of membership that have served me well over the past three years.
 Programs, training, and Chapter involvement provide many important tools for future advancement."

 Gary R. Smart, Manager, Special Projects & Clinical Support, Yale-New Haven Hospital

 "ACHE has allowed me to find a network of healthcare professionals who have a shared vision of promoting professionalism, encouraging continuous learning, and finding ways to enhance leadership skills; all of which are extremely important for today's healthcare executives."